-Milestones and Stats: SASH 2.0 Incentives in SCE territory are predicted to be almost entirely reserved in late 2021, ahead of the program's December 31, 2021 deadline for incentive reservations.
-At the end of Q2 2021, 4,277 PV projects have been installed and interconnected using the SASH 2.0 incentive budget, 63 projects are reserved and awaiting installation or interconnection, and 120 applications have been submitted and are under review (per Table 4 later in this report).
-GRID continues implementing the SASH Program's Third-Party Ownership (TPO) model which provides additional funding for projects, thereby increasing the number of qualified families who can take advantage of the program.
-The SASH program's TPO model is structured to maximize homeowner benefit and champions consumer protection.6 Of the SASH 2.0 projects installed to date, over 75% have utilized the TPO model, as illustrated in Chart 3 and on CalDG Stats.
+Milestones and Stats: SASH 2.0 Incentives in SCE territory were almost entirely reserved by the end of Q4 2021, ahead of the program's end of 2021 deadline for incentive reservations.
+At the end of Q4 2021, 4,574 PV projects have been installed and interconnected using the SASH 2.0 incentive budget, 153 projects are reserved and awaiting installation or interconnection, and all applications have been submitted and either approved or denied (see Table 4 later in this report).
+GRID continues implementing the SASH Program's Third-Party Ownership (TPO) model which provides additional funding for projects, a model that is structured to maximize homeowner benefit and champion consumer protection.6 Of the SASH 2.0 projects installed to date, over 75% have utilized the TPO model, as illustrated in Chart 3 and on CalDG Stats.
 The SASH Program also provides direct economic benefits to participating families and adds value to the industry with green job training and consumer education.
 Each SASH project contains a workforce development component and provides opportunities for job trainees and volunteers to get hands-on experience installing solar systems.